nimishcoder1232/DIYRC/README.md

 The controller needs to be powered via USB.
 Preferably on a laptop so you can capture serial output for debugging.
 The receiver will have a ground wire and a 3V3 wire coming out, to be powered by the craft.
 The usb port is only for debugging.

+Also, note that the radios need to be paired on the same channel and frequency before the code can be used.

 CAD Screenshots:

 <img width="582" height="685" alt="image" src="https://github.com/user-attachments/assets/4bde53b5-fc35-42f5-afaa-81f87cc4d0e1" />

 <img width="1010" height="783" alt="image" src="https://github.com/user-attachments/assets/5b4fa767-8927-4927-815a-8c68b00756d3" />

-This project has no PCB as I did not feel the need to add a pcb, just for a few simple connections.
+This project has no PCB, as I did not feel the need to add a PCB, just for a few simple connections.
+Wires will be soldered dirrectly to the microcontroller, for simplicity.
+My cases have enough space for the wires to fit.